tharunmandava/expense-manager/readme.md

 - [x] include delete api calls
 - [ ] include update api calls
 - [ ] returning the list-by-group needs to return name for paid_by instead of id
+- [ ] expense title in expenses table